outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - other examples
       - group device history authentication: authenticate credit card by proximity to cell phone & continuity applied to user usage history pattern

-  - summary of advice

-    - invest based on:

-      - prioritizing real value signals:
-          - products that fulfill a need
-          - companies that self-invest (prioritizing growth by re-investing in growth)
-          - leaders that guide by example
-          - independence: invest in independent value sources & independence-generating assets, become an independent self-supplier of your required inputs
-          - understanding: invest in assets you understand
-          - established/proven (long-term) value
-          - efficiency: take responsibility for your required inputs

-      - avoiding false value signals:
-        - incentives: high-reward/low-cost reasons to invest that may not align with real value or be sub-optimal dynamics that destroy value in a different position of the system
-          - speculation
-          - investment banker advice
-          - ceo status
-          - short-term value changes

-  - future value signals

-    - problem metrics: current problem-solution ratio, problem to problems-solved ratio
-      - solution metrics:
-        - efficiency: sustainability, reusability, cost-benefit ratio
-        - independence: self-generatability, self-awareness/regulation/correction
-    - efficiency-generating metrics:
-      - integration/organization/optimization/regulation/generalization
-    - info distribution (across teams, departments, ranks, customers, other businesses)
-    - info proxy derivation/acquisition/building
-      - education
-      - group membership (do they outsource some processing to groups, and which ones, and how do they evaluate groups like partners/clients/competition)
-      - understanding
-        - group dynamics (do they help toxic groups improve, do they have a self-destruct mechanism if they become a toxic group, etc)
-        - markets (do they organize & optimize markets to achieve their goals quicker)
-      - flexibility or learning potential (intelligence derivation/generation/acquisition/building)

-  - give example of mathematized insight path
-    - standardize variables to math interface structures & values
-      - apply type interface
-        - identify types
-          - standardize variables with types to differentiated clusters
-          - apply difference definitions (like variable subsets) until type separations are clear
-          - apply difference types until type separations are clear
-      - apply structural interface
-        - identify relative difference (difference from reference point, like origin node)
-          - apply adjacent structures (vector or spectrum or loop) to variables having the concept of 'opposite'
-      - apply causal interface
-        - identify causal structures like direction
-          - apply structures with direction to variables having causation in their connections
-      - apply function interface
-        - identify variables with input/output relationships to form path between structures on meaning interface
-      - apply concept interface
-        - remove randomness
-          - compress variables with randomness injections to lower dimensional representations
-      - apply meaning interface (using a structural relevance definition)
-        - integrate variables in one structure to relate them
-          - identify any vertex variables as the preferred variables to standardize other variables to
-          - connect variables once formatted using adjacent/interim dimensions like topologies with variable subsets that can act as interfaces between connected formatted variables
-            (can capture info from input & output variables in the connection)

   - functionalize insight paths & integrate functions in optimized program with parameters to select function subset & structure for input problem
     - give parallel/perpendicular insight path examples, for insight paths that add info that the other is less/more likely to retrieve

-  - diagram with error types
-    - examples:
-      - over-structurization (specification) of an uncertainty/variable (assumption as fact, variable as constant)
-      - over-correction of an error
-      - over-prioritization
-      - over-reduction (over-simplification)
-      - over-variability (over-complication)
-      - misidentification of minimum info to solve

   - new insight-fitting algorithm for error type avoidance
     - when a new discovery is made, apply insight paths formatted as questions to spot error types before they occur